kittymagician/IceKitty/README.md

 - Dr. Ian Kennedy
 - Canterbury Christ Church University, School of Law, Criminal Justice and Computing
 - AyDesign
-- Thanks also goes out to Discord LLC and TeamSpeak GmBH for providing me the original goahead for the development of these tools.
+- Thanks also goes out to Discord LLC and TeamSpeak GmBH for providing me permission to conduct my Dissertation on Gaming Communication Clients.